3dcitydb/3dcitydb-docs/source/wfs/docker.rst

   docker pull 3dcitydb/wfs:TAG

-The image *tag* is composed of the WFS version and the image variant.
-Debian is the default image variant, where no image variant is appended to the tag.
-For the Alpine Linux images ``-alpine`` is appended.
+The image *tag* represents the WFS version.
 The full list of available tags can be found on `DockerHub <https://hub. docker.com/r/3dcitydb/wfs/tags?page=1&ordering=last_updated>`_.
 Here are some examples of full image tags: